filipedonatti/Hermit-Project/README.md

 # Hermit-Project
-This repository contains all that belongs to the Hermit webpage.
 <div>
     <h1 align="center">
         <img src="https://github.com/filipedonatti/Hermit-Project/blob/main/Images/Hermit.png" alt="Logo Hermit">
     </h1>
+	<h2 align="center">This repository contains all that belongs to the Hermit website.<h2>
 </div>

 ## 🔖 Ethos:

 --> To contemplate how wondrous VR experiences can be.
+To create an online store which serves its customers opportunities to journey yon real or virtual destinations or dreamscapes.

 ### 🙅‍♂️ Developed By: